openprovider/Openprovider-WHMCS-domains/README.md

 When a domain expires in Openprovider, depending on the TLD, it can be put into 'Soft Quarantine' state.
 While in that state, it can be restored for a normal renewal fee, but restoration needs to be requested with the [`restoreDomainRequest`](https://doc.openprovider.eu/API_Module_Domain_restoreDomainRequest) API command.
 The module automatically detects when the domain is in Soft Quarantine, and makes an appropriate API request.
 The module will not request renewal if the domain has already passed into "Hard Quarantine" and can only be restored for an additional fee.

 ## Auto Renew Configurations
 Default WHMCS workflow suggests that one has Auto renew set to “Off” in Openprovider RCP.
-This greatly reduces the chance of a domain being renewed twice unwittigly.
+This greatly reduces the chance of a domain being renewed twice unwittingly.
 Please explore WHMCS documentation thoroughly before deciding on the business logic to use in your workflow.

 **Scenario 1**